 The Alexander Gardens were developed between 1820 and 1823 and run along the west wall of the Kremlin.
 The gardens occupy an area of about 865 meters (2838 feet).
 In his attempt to make the gardens as distinctive as possible, Osip Bove combined an orderly plan with the free arrangement of trees plus elements of romantic-style gardens.
 The gardens are bordered by decorative iron railings.
 Locals and foreign tourists often come to the gardens to visit the Tomb of the Unknown Soldier.
 Being a popular public spot, the garden is open throughout the year.

-You'd have to try hard to miss this museum, given that it sits right on Red Square.
-At the entrance there's always someone dressed as Ivan the Terrible or Lenin offering themselves for a photo with you.
-The museum was established in 1894, and was closed for ten years until the mid 1990s for extensive renovation.
-Inside, there are various exhibitions dedicated to the sweeping richness of Russian history, from mammoth tusks and bronze age relics to Soviet era posters.
-The museum is closed on the first Monday of every month.
+It is impossible to miss this museum, given that it sits right on Red Square.
+At the entrance, there's always someone dressed as Ivan the Terrible or Lenin, for those looking for a photograph.
+The museum opened its doors to the public in 1883 and recognized as Russia's largest museum as it houses artifacts that are over a hundred years old.
+Inside, there are various exhibitions dedicated to the sweeping richness of Russian history, from mammoth tusks and bronze age relics to the posters dating back to the Soviet-era.

 Originally conceived as a generic road leading out of Moscow in medieval times, Tverskaya Street has since become a central artery of the city as well as a constant reminder of Russia's dynamic history.
 The avenue houses a variety of historically significant buildings including the National Hotel, the Yermolova Theatre, the State Duma, and a number of buildings used by Stalin and Lenin during their days in power.
 The streets modern appearance took shape in the 1930s after a significant number of buildings were demolished in order to straighten and widen its crooked original layout.
 Today it is a trendy shopping district, where tourists and locals can take in the herculean neoclassical buildings that line its sidewalks while spending some some hard-earned rubles.